Sitecore-Community/Sitecore.Speak.Guidance/Component Development/Coding Guidelines/StylesheetCssLess.md

+---
+layout: default
-# Code Guidelines for Stylesheets
+title: Code Guidelines for Stylesheets
+---

 The following guidelines apply to CSS and Less for components.